Archived for the Xbox 360 receiver for those who are running older OS’s such as myself.

 Since we are going to inject the driver manually select “Let me pick from a list of device drivers on my computer” and then click Next.

-Note: If you did not install the software as stated at the begining of this tutorial this catagory may not exist.
+Note: If you did not install the software as stated at the beginning of this tutorial this catagory may not exist.
 In my case since I had some Xbox wired controllers Windows Update did the job for me.
 Select “Microsoft Common Controllers for Windows Class” and then click Next.

 This is the section which deals with only Xbox 360 Controllers.
 All of these drivers are digitally signed incidating that they come right from Microsoft which is good.
 Select “Xbox 360 Wireless Receiver for Windows” and click the Next button to continue.